|Fees||Look up fees|

 This is a field class subject, for which the field work will be conducted in Melbourne or its immediate environs.
 It is not an intensive subject.

 Note this subject may be taken as the Capstone subject in the Geography major of the BA and BSc.
-All students, whether they are capstone students or not, will be required to complete online introductory materials that are common across all field classes, and will be invited to a discussion session together at the end of their Capstone study and experience.
+All students, whether they are capstone students or not, will be required to complete online introductory learning materials that are common across all field classes.

 At the successful completion of this subject, students will have: